WilliamQLiu/williamqliu.github.io/_posts/2019-05-16-aws-athena.md

       'input.regex' = '([^ ]*) ([^ ]*) ([^ ]*):([0-9]*) ([^ ]*):([0-9]*) ([.0-9]*) ([.0-9]*) ([.0-9]*) (-|[0-9]*) (-|[0-9]*) ([-0-9]*) ([-0-9]*) \"([^ ]*) ([^ ]*) (- |[^ ]*)\" (\"[^\"]*\") ([A-Z0-9-]+) ([A-Za-z0-9.-]*)$'
     ) LOCATION 's3://athena-examples-us-east-1/elb/plaintext/'
     TBLPROPERTIES ('has_encrypted_data'='false');

+## Athena Integration with AWS Glue

+__AWS Glue__ is a fully managed ETL service that can categorize your data, clean it, enrich it, and move it reliably between various data stores. __AWS Glue crawlers__ automatically infer database and table schema from your dataset, storing the associated metadata in the __AWS Glue Data Catalog__.

+So how does Athena work with Glue?
+Athena supports querying datasets and data sources that are registered with the AWS Glue Data Catalog.

+* When you run __Data Manipulation Language (DML)__ queries in Athena with the Data Catalog as your source, you are using the Data Catalog shcmea.
+* When you run __Data Definition Language ((DDL)__ queries, the schema you define are defined in the AWS Glue Data Catalog.